-The question of how to create great characters is one of the most frequent questions I hear: from writers I’m coaching, during panel discussions, in workshops I facilitate — even when I’m having a conversation with someone who isn’t a writer, this question pops up.
+“How do I create great characters?” is one of the questions I hear most frequently.
+Whether it’s from writers I’m coaching, during panel discussions, in workshops I facilitate — even when I’m having a conversation with someone who isn’t a writer, this question pops up.

 Create Great Characters with Layers

 People are extremely complex creatures, and fictitious people in your stories need to be complex too, if you want them to be realistic and compelling.
-So that means your characters can’t be cardboard cutout characters: they need to be as real and complex as living, breathing humans.
+This means your characters can’t be cardboard cutout characters: they need to be as real and complex as living, breathing humans.

 This can be achieved by using layers to build your characters.
 By the time you’re done with the character bio, you should know the character so well, you could play them using method acting if you had to.